 Android can get confusing.
-There are not only "sweet treat" names - Ice Cream Sandwich, Jelly Bean, KitKat, etc - but there are version numbers too.
+There are not only "sweet treat" names - KitKat, Oreo, Pie, etc - but there are version numbers too.
 The latest version of Android is Android 9 Pie.
-So what is Android One?
+With that in mind, what is Android One?

-Original Android One devices then emerged in India, fitting that entry-level proposition, but things have moved on, with the most recent 2018 launches bringing Android One to the mid-range, and breaking out of the original "emerging markets" ambition.
+Original Android One devices then emerged in India, fitting that entry-level proposition, but things have moved on, with the most recent 2019 launches bringing Android One to the mid-range and flagship, and breaking out of the original "emerging markets" ambition.

 What is Android One?

 - Originally conceived for entry-level devices in emerging markets

 - Offers a stock Android experience